oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

 We'll look at what the StatusResource is used for later

-## Step 4: Content and Dependency Injection
+## Task 4: Content and Dependency Injection

 Here we look at ways to automatically have the Helidon framework create and assign instance for us.

-### Step 4a: Injecting classes and resources
+### Task 4a: Injecting classes and resources

 <details><summary><b>Sharing resources between classes</b></summary>